U2EZNeko/Nethunter-Bootanimations-SamsungQMG/README.md

 To-Do:
 - Convert the rest of the Standard Animations
-- Redo everything for some different resolutions -> And fix black bars on shutdown (Minor issue, dont think ill bother fixing it)
+- Redo everything for some different resolutions -> And fix known issue below.
 - Make flashable ZIPs for them, or at least a template.
 (TWRP Flashable, I know it works, should be easy)
 - Find out if I can include stock animation in the repo for backup/safety purposes.